-3. A solution comes out, and a decision is quickly made.
+3. A solution came out, and a decision was quickly made.

 Krantz, hearing no other options, makes a quick decision.
 He doesn’t sit on it, waffle, or second guess himself.

-4. The solution is clarified with the team.
+4. The solution was clarified with the team.

 He gives clear instructions to the team – what he wants, when he wants it (though he makes one mistake: interestingly he doesn’t specify the individuals responsible for a task.
 Don’t try this part at home).

 5. He held his team accountable.

 “Failure is not an option”.
 That’s pretty clear!

 Are you holding effective meetings?

 I recommend the system called EOS (the Entrepreneurial Operating System®), which when it comes to effective meetings, summarizes and distills the very best time-tested ideas from gurus like Patrick Lencioni and Jim Collins.
 To have effective meetings, consider this system, and particularly the Level 10 Meeting™ tool.

 What is the Level 10 Meeting™?